Canceling an eBay Sale

 The cancellation process is a little different with fixed price items.
 The seller has the option of placing the Immediate Payment option on the listing.
 If the item does not have immediate payment, you can work with the seller to cancel the transaction per your request.
 If the item did have immediate payment, and you have already paid for it, and the seller has not shipped it yet, you can message the seller to ask to cancel the transaction and issue a refund through Paypal.
 Most sellers will work with you on this issue.

-They do not want to deal with a return so it is in their best interests to cancel the transaction.
-The buyer does not get any kind of negative action on their account, and neither does the seller.
+They do not want to deal with a return, so it is in their best interests to cancel the transaction.
+The buyer does not get any negative action on their account, and neither does the seller.
 However, the seller may be a bit irritated and block you, but other than that there are no negative consequences.

 Canceling a Best Offer

 If you sent the seller a Best Offer, and it was accepted, you will receive an invoice.
 If you decide you don't want to purchase the item, after all, it is best to contact the seller and explain that you no longer want the item and to cancel the transaction per buyer request.
 Again, there are no negative repercussions, other than an annoyed seller.
 Remember, sellers sell items on eBay to make money.
 So when transactions are canceled, this affects the seller's bottom line.
 The seller may block you.